 Listing of the protected identifiers will still be populated on the Reserved Names list.
 Therefore, if a protected organization desired to register their top-level domain, the only exception process vehicle will likely require policy development to remove the names from the Applicant Guidebook (section 2.2.1.2.3) for future gTLD rounds.
 As listed in Outcome #1, the RSEP is the only available avenue for a protected organization to remove their respective identifier from the target gTLD in which they wish to register.
 Lastly, this outcome will also require some form of qualification criteria (see table bottom of document) recommendation(s), perhaps more extensive than what the ICANN Board has resolved to date.

+Outcome #2c:

+This is a placeholder for a proposal currently under deliberation within the RySG.
+The RySG is continuing its position on special protections supporting the prior drafting team outcome protecting the IOC and the Red Cross but no other organizations.
+In other words, support for the Board position on the top level and the drafting team position on second level.

+http://gnso.icann.org/en/issues/ioc-rcrc-recommendations-28sep12-en.pdf

+Outcome #2d:

+This is a placeholder for a proposal suggested by Avri Doria.
+Voluntary locking vs. ICANN enforced blocking.
+In summary, no identifiers will be placed on the Reserved Names List.
+A list of organizational identifiers will be recommended and invite every registry to implement protections of their choice and encourage them to do so where if Registries were to create additional reserved names lists specific to that registry and not require an RSEP if a protected organization chose to register their respective identifier.
+It would require whatever registry process the registry itself creates.
+To date, there are all sorts of reserved named lists that they're creating because of GAC comments, or because of other comments.
+Long lists of names that those registries voluntarily say they will not register.
+As what Sam said before of every registry, every registrar has an obligation essentially to create that sort of extra list on itself but how something would come off that would be up to the registry and/or registrar.

 Outcome #3: